billbuchanan/pqc_signatures/README.md

 - arg-5 (root_dir): the root directory of the project

 ### Development Scripts
 These are temporary scripts present in the repositories development branch to aid in the integration of the proposed schemes into the automated compiling and benchmarking scripts.
 If you are not developing the project you can safely ignore these scripts and instead use the main scripts previously described to compile and benchmark the currently supported Algorithms.
-The following is a description of the current `dev-setup.sh` script:
+The following is a description of the current `dev_setup.sh` script:

 #### **dev-script.sh**
 Located within the repositories root directory, it has the following description: